 Preventing emerging diseases from spreading is largely a matter of reducing the susceptible populations, most effectively through vaccination, when vaccinations are developed, and/or through changing habits and customs.

-Several vaccines believed likely to be effective against COVID-19 were reportedly developed within months, and were rushed through the safety testing phase and be manufactured for general use in less than a year.
+Several vaccines believed likely to be effective against COVID-19 were reportedly developed within months, and were rushed through the safety testing phase into manufacture for general use within less than a year.
 Mass vaccination programs, as of early 2020, have already reached millions of people around the world, despite a considerable amount of politically motivated vaccination resistance.

-Meanwhile, for more than a year, that left changing habits and customs as our best defense––especially, as Quammen emphasized in his New York Times essay, permanently closing “wet markets,” also known as “live markets,” and discouraging any other commerce in wildlife.
+Meanwhile, for more than a year, that left changing habits and customs as our best and only defense––especially, as Quammen emphasized in his New York Times essay, permanently closing “wet markets,” also known as “live markets,” and discouraging any other commerce in wildlife.

 More pandemics coming

-Quammen, unlike many others who have written about emerging diseases, especially COVID-19 in recent weeks, is a calm and methodical writer, who spent about 15 years researching Spillover, in work often overlapping the research behind his many other books pertaining to biodiversity and evolution.
+Quammen, unlike many others who have written about emerging diseases, especially COVID-19 in 2020-2021, is a calm and methodical writer, who spent about 15 years researching Spillover, in work often overlapping the research behind his many other books pertaining to biodiversity and evolution.